10 Best Interactive Dog Toys for Bored Pooches

 Roll and flip your way to fun!
 Made for independent play, this interactive toy dispenses treats when rolled and tossed around, but not easily, mind you: it is encased in a tough rubber ring that will block the small kibble-dispensing hole when the inner ball rotates.
 This will drive your pooch bananas, but in a good way.
 They’ll love pushing and chasing KONG Gyro toy around and trying to figure out what’s the best way to get those yummies straight to their belly.
 The anticipation will be half of the enjoyment!

-To be rewarded with an all-natural rawhide treat, your pooch will have to work his but off.
+Your pet will have to work his cute furry booty off to be rewarded with an all-natural rawhide treat with this Busy Buddy Jack Treat Dispensing Toy from PetSafe.
 Luckily, it’s the kind of job they like doing- gnawing and chewing.
-The durable nylon toy has to be twisted and chewed until the dog can gain access to treat discs, but the smell and the aroma will definitely motivate them to put in the effort needed.
+The Busy Buddy Jack is made with durable nylon toy that has to be twisted and chewed until the dog can gain access to treat discs, but the smell and the aroma will definitely motivate them to put in the effort needed.
 To boot, while he’s busy getting to his reward, your pooch will also be massaging his gums on the nubbed parts of the toy, which is great for their oral health.
+It was specially made for tough chewers and there are different sizes for small, medium, and large dogs.

 This toy will be checkmate for your dog’s boredom.
 Designed to give a satisfying challenge even to more intelligent dogs, this puzzle toy will rely on the appeal of treats to get your dog’s brain gears going.
 The combination of drawers, cones, and sliders will give varying levels of difficulty and keep things interesting for longer–this interactive toy is definitely not a one trick pony.
 Constructed with durable, heavy-duty plastic, Trixie Activity Chess Dog Toy is suitable for cleaning in the dishwasher, so you don’t have to worry about hidden germs and dirt beneath all those knickknacks.